daboynb/detect_evil_maid/README.md

 - close the cmd, select the c drive and tap install

 # Post install </br>
-This is a prsonal thing that I do, I don't like to have a windows recovery partition, instead I use a bootable usb if I need it.
+This is a personal thing that I do, I don't like to have a windows recovery partition, instead I use a bootable usb if I need it.
-Your choiche to follow or not.
+Your choice to follow or not.
 Less unencrypted partition we have, less are the probabilities to have problems.
 - open the disks utility, there's will be a third partition
 - open diskpart as admin
 - on diskpart type: list disk (to see all disks)
 - on diskpart type: select disk x (where x is the number of the disk where windows is installed)
-- on diskpart type: list partition (to deect wich one is the third created)
+- on diskpart type: list partition (to detect wich one is the third created)
 - on diskpart type: select partition x (where x is the number of the recovery partition grabbed from the command list partition)
 - on diskpart type: delete partition override
 - now if all went well you'll remain with only two partitions, c and efi